kmvanden/machine_learning/README.md

 **Maximum logit correction** (```max_delta_step```): limits the maximum logit corrections that can be taken during each boosting iteration.
 If the sum of the Hessians is very small (which can be caused by imbalanced datasets (probability set close to 0 or 1 early in training) or by saturated sigmoid outputs (probability approaching 0 or 1)), the leaf values end up being very large and learning becomes destabilized.
 The default is zero (no constraint).
 For imbalanced data, try values between 1 - 10.

 **Class imbalance** (```scale_pos_weight```): scales the gradients and the Hessians for the positive class (label = 1) during training.
 An imbalanced dataset can be biased toward the majority class and underperform on the minority class.
 To counter this, ```scale_pos_weight``` is commonly set to the ratio of the number of negative samples divided by the number of positive samples.
 This number is used to scale the gradients and the Hessians of the positive class.
 Larger gradients and Hessians contribute more to the gain function, resulting in increased gain from splits that separate the minority class from the majority class, and thus encouraging the model to put more importance on the minority class samples.
+Class balance in the number of samples does not always mean signal balance.
+Some classes may be harder to predict, due to weaker features and/or more variability within the class, which can be determined by examining class-level performance.

 ## :bar_chart::medal_sports: Classification Performance Metrics
 Performance metrics are used to evaluate how well the model performs on the test data set (the prediction quality of the model).